 But your cause marketing strategy shouldn’t only focus on your in-person fundraising efforts.
 Boost online fundraising by working with your retail partner to direct social media posts and advertising to your website as well.

 Cause marketing can increase online fundraising when donors understand the relationship between the retail partner and the nonprofit.
 In other words, make the connection clear on your website and show how the partnership furthers your mission.

 Your giving kiosk is a good point-of-entry for donors of various giving levels.

-Unless you have a dedicated online marketing strategy, relying solely on your online giving platform means you’ll be recycling through the same donors you’ve had for years.
+Unless you have a dedicated online marketing strategy, such as peer-to-peer fundraising, relying solely on your online giving platform means you’ll be recycling through the same donors you’ve had for years.
 This also means you’ll have to be careful about not repeatedly asking the same supporters for donations, which can make them feel unappreciated and discourage them from future involvement.

 There are many reasons that it’s difficult to reach new donors online.
 Primarily, new donors may be worried when it comes to typing their credit card information into a nonprofit's website if they've never encountered the organization in person.

 But luckily, they’ll have seen your giving kiosks in their favorite local stores, so they’ll know all about you!
 Your donation kiosk will supply your supporters with the in-person interaction they need to give online.

 Checkout charity introduces the donor to the nonprofit and invites them to make a low stakes donation of a few dollars.
 This can help nonprofits reach many new donors and build familiarity at the same time.

 Therefore, it’s important to be conscious of your pricing points!
 Build trust by starting out small with your donation kiosks.
 Then, consider providing entry-level donation amounts on your online donation forms as well.
 Someone who gave $3 at a checkout charity may be shocked if your minimum suggested donation amount is $100 online.